Innovation summary

 Training and Mentorship

 The mental health clinical officers support the primary care delivery at all health centers through mentorship at IC3, traveling out to health centers with the multidisciplinary IC3 team on a regular basis.
-Mentorship is conducted using the MESH checklist at least twice per month per mentee and initial results show progress in the clinical teams’ skills.
-Moving forward, the Malawi program hopes to integrate depression screening into the IC3 clinic for patients with chronic conditions including HIV/AIDs.
+Mentorship is conducted using the Mentoring and Enhanced Supervision at Health Facilities for Mental Health (MESH MH) checklist at least twice per month per mentee and initial results show progress in the clinical teams’ skills.
+To supplement the mentorship approach, APZU conducts mental health trainings for health providers in the Neno District to enhance the knowledge capacity of health providers on the management of common mental disorders and how to handle psychiatric emergencies.

 Key drivers